 ON THIS PAGE: You will find descriptions of the most common types and subtypes of NHL, as well as information about how each may be treated.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 There are different types and many subtypes of NHL, and it is very important to know which type and subtype has been diagnosed.
 Below are the most common types and subtypes, including information about how each may be treated.
 For more information about the treatment information described here, please read the Treatment Options section.

 First, the doctor will determine what type of cell the lymphoma started in and classify the disease within three major groups: